 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115," ("SFAS No. 159").
 SFAS No. 159 permits a company to choose to measure many financial instruments and certain other items at fair value at specified election dates.
 Most of the provisions in SFAS No. 159 are elective; however, it applies to all companies with available-for-sale and trading securities.
 A company will report unrealized gains and losses on items for which the fair value option has been elected in earnings (or another performance indicator if the company does not report earnings) at each subsequent reporting date.
-The fair value option: (a) may be applied instrument by instrument, with a few exceptions, such as investments otherwise accounted for by the equity method; (b) is irrevocable (unless a new election date occurs), and; (c) is applied only to entire instruments and not to portions of instruments.
+The fair value option: (a) may be applied instrument by instrument; (b) is irrevocable (unless a new election date occurs), and; (c) is applied only to entire instruments and not to portions of instruments.
 SFAS No. 159 is effective as of the beginning of a company's first fiscal year beginning after November 15, 2007.
-We are currently evaluating this statement and have not yet determined the impact of such on our results of operations or financial position.
+We do not anticipate that the adoption of SFAS No. 159 will have a material impact on our results of operations or financial position.